rwbl/make-floodbarrier-model/README.md

 ```

 ### LEGO
-The model is built using mix of classic & technic bricks.
+The model is built using mix of LEGO classic & technic bricks.
 No modifications made nor soldering of components.

-### LEGO Power Functions (abbreviated as PF)
+### LEGO Power Functions
+(abbreviated as PF)

 #### Wiring
-PF Battery -> IR Receiver Green Output -> M-Motor | Lights
+PF V Battery -> IR Receiver Green Output -> M-Motor | Lights

 #### Gate Open / Close Speed
 The PF M-Motor controls opening or closing the gate and is used to set the initial position of the gate (this via IR Speed Remote Control).